sand-hya/catalyst/README.md

 Certificate Authority:

 1. Cosign Flucio
-2. Let’s encrypt.
+2. Let’s encrypt
 3. Kubernetes CA
-4. Using a self-signed certificate with openSSL.
+4. Using a self-signed certificate with openSSL

 What can be signed?
 1. File Blob